 What’s more American than apple pie?
 Apple pie moonshine, of course!

-But don’t wait until the fall to enjoy it.
-The bright apple flavor and gentle sweetness make it the ideal drink for any season.
+Either way, the bright apple flavor, and gentle sweetness make it the ideal drink for any season.

 If you want something bright and zesty, you have to try this moonshine margarita.